About Our Work

 Our intake is through referrals from mental health services.
 We can also consider self-referrals.
 Throughout engagement we work closely with multi-disciplinary health and social care teams including nursing staff, occupational therapists, social workers, psychologists and psychiatrists.

-- Pre-start assessment of mental health history, risk factors, musical interests, aspirations and goals
+- Pre-start assessment of musical interests, aspirations & goals, mental health history, access or risk factors

 - Ongoing monitoring and care team contact throughout engagement

 - One-to-one and group work promoting creative collaboration, peer support and social inclusion

 - Safe, supportive and friendly environments with a non-judgemental approach